yugabyte/yugabyte-db/docs/content/stable/benchmark/sysbench-ysql.md

 ## Expected results

-The following results are for a 3-node cluster, with each node running on a c5.2xlarge AWS instance (8 cores, 16 GiB of RAM), all in the same AZ, with a replication factor of 3 and TLS enabled.
+The following results are for a 3-node cluster running YBDB version {{< yb-version version="stable" format="build">}}, with each node running on a c5.2xlarge AWS instance (8 cores, 16 GiB of RAM), all in the same AZ, with a replication factor of 3 and TLS enabled.

 ### 10 tables each with 100k rows